 However, it's essential to check the ingredients for allergies and ensure they are safe and non-toxic for your dog's diet.

 Supervising your dog while they chew on rawhide bones is vital.
 Make sure you choose the right bone size based on your dog's size and chewing habits.

 Do you often find your favorite shoe chewed up on the floor?
 Well, you are not alone.
 Dogs are natural chewers; both young and old dogs have a natural urge to chew on things.

 Puppies and younger dogs tend to chew on things more often as they are teething and need to alleviate the discomfort that comes with it.
+BTW it is very important to understand when can puppies chew on bones, so please pay attention to it.
 However, even as they mature, dog chewing continues out of habit or boredom.